SIDEBAR

 WARNING Chartreuse – contains over a hundred herbal extracts.
 I’m not interested in trying this, or trying to figure out if I’m allergic to any of them, I’m sure I’m allergic to at least one.

 WARNING Jägermeister – also contains a large number of herbs, fruits, spices etc. That’s too many for me.
 Jäger is common in mixed drinks, especially drinks that have reputations as NOT “girly” drinks.
-Some people add Jäger to Long Island Iced Tea.
+Some people One bar I have visited adds Jäger to Long Island Iced Tea, even though that is not traditional.
+Remember, I’m allergic to a few spices and apricot pits, so I don’t mess around with unknown ingredients.
+I’ve read claims that Jäger does not contain either nuts or peanuts, and as a secret recipe, I don’t know the actual ingredients.

-Vermouth – (technically a wine) vermouth is infused with “botanicals,” who knows what that means.
+WARNING Vermouth (technically a wine) vermouth is infused with “botanicals,” who knows what that means.
 Vermouth is spritzed over martinis.
+Okay, I’m super confused about vermouth.
+Because there’s a wine that you can drink, infused with botanicals, and dry vermouth is an ingredient in dry martinis … anything that says “botanicals” I stay AWAY from.

 Scotch, Bourbon, Whiskey – usually start from barley, rye, or wheat and are aged in barrels (frequently oak).
 Sometimes those barrels have been used for other alcohols first (sherry or bourbon – yes, some scotches are aged in bourbon barrels).
 The grain is usually malted and sometimes smoked – leaving a peaty flavor.
 Laphroaig scotch usually starts with water from peat bogs, in addition to being smoked over peat.
 Single malt scotches have a name that they want to maintain, so they’re quite consistent between batches.